 Feel free to edit the word longing if like.
 For example, you can use wanting or ready or whatever works for you.
 You can also be more specific with the wording about how you’re wanting to emerge.
 For example, “I’m ready to feel the business owner inside me who wants to open a cafe.”
 The idea is to create a personal statement that evokes your desired emergence.

 If the statement elicits no response, repeat it and keep paying attention.
-This exercise may or may not work for you, and if it doesn’t, that’s okay.
+You might notice something the second time, but if you don’t, that’s okay.

-On the other hand, the statement might elicit too much of a reaction, such as a knot in your stomach or the thought “No way!”
+On the other hand, the statement might elicit resistance, such as a knot in your stomach, a drop in energy, or the thought “No way!”
 In this case, try playing around with the word that you chose to fill in the blank.
-For example, if “best-selling author” makes you anxious for any reason, try working with published writer.
+For example, if you’re a writer who wants to be a “best-selling author” but those words evoke resistance, try working with “published writer.”
 You can dial it back up to “best-selling author” at another time if you like.

 Or if you started with published writer and that didn’t get enough response, dial it up to “best-selling author” – if that’s your wildest dream – and see if that statement feels better.